BlockchainCommons/www.blockchaincommons.com/_posts/2022-08-16-Private-Key-Disclosure.md

 Ultimately, our new world of digital assets and digital information will succeed or fail based upon how we lay its foundations today.
 It could become a safe space for us or a dangerous wild west.

 Properly protecting private keys (and using public keys and other tools for legitimate judicial needs) is a keystone that will help us to build a sturdy edifice.

+_This article was also published by [Bitcoin Magazine as "Saving Private Keys from the Courts"](https://bitcoinmagazine.com/legal/saving-bitcoin-private-keys-from-courts)._